-A traditional Kathakali performance begins in the evening and continues throughout the night, culminating at the auspicious hour of dawn, when good finally conquers Evil.
-Today, however, it has been modified for the proscenium stage, and urban audiences can participate in this ritualistic theatre experience in the comfort of a plush auditorium, within the span of a couple of hours.
-In olden days Kathakali performance mostly took place on a temple premises or at the house of a local landlord.
-For a typical performance, a simple temporary pandal at a height of 101/2 feet will be erected.
-A minimum of 12 feet-square (144 sq. feet) is needed for the acting area.
-A green room will also be located close to the stage.
-The stage will be decorated with coconut leaves, bunches of areca nuts etc. The only source of light is a big bell metal lamp placed down the center stage.
+For a typical performance, a simple temporary pandal at a height of 10 and 1/2 feet is erected.
+A minimum of 144 sqft stage is needed for the acting area.
+A green room is also located close to the stage.
+The stage is decorated with coconut leaves, bunches of areca nuts etc. The only source of light is a big bell metal lamp placed down the center stage.
 The level of the stage used to be the same as that of the ground where people used to squat while witnessing the performance.

 Kathakali Dance Performance